Indra24710/Honeywell-Hackathon/README.md

-Frontend for Honeywell-hackathon-webapp (Original source code from creative-tim.com)
+Frontend for Honeywell-hackathon webapp (Original source code from creative-tim.com)